AdamSedla/TelegramMenuBot/README.md

 After Telegram command from user, program uses Pandas library to take data from google sheets menu.
 This data is then taken and sent to user via Telegram.

 ## Installation
 1.)
+Install all python libraries written in requirments.txt 2.)
 Use BotFather on Telegram to make your own bot
-1.1.)
+2.1.)
 Setup your bot
-2.)
+3.)
 Create Codes.py
-3.)
+4.)
 Write your token from BotFather to column YOUR_TOKEN
-3.1.)
+4.1.)
 Token = "YOUR_TOKEN"
 GSheet = "1JpEUpUJ3slFP1y2PgJV1J_2_sBf5VOek4TUcq90P_Cs"
-4.)
+5.)
 Put part 3.1. above inside Codes.py
-5.)
+6.)
 Start InputPart.py

 ## Commands:
 /start - starter command